tobijahu/one-time-access/README.md

 Otherwise files may be transfered for example via ssh/scp, sftp, samba or similar.
 An interface to send the link via email or jabber could be a great idea, but is not implemented yet.

-A solution to provide links to the uploader is not yet implemented.
 At the moment weblinks can be found at the log files.
+Which may be enhanced soon.

 :shell: :dash: :filehosting: :privacy: :internet: :webserver: :lighttpd: